antonpaquin/ConvFPGA/README.md

 ## Network
 We trained a neural network to classify images with 18-bit fixed point operations.
 The network is based around the AlexNet architecture, and involves 6 convolution operations.

+##Directory Structure

+Neural_Nets -- Modified AlexNet implementation

+brambur/brambur.sdk/brambur0 -- Transfer data (weights) from processor memory to block RAM on programmable logic

+dataip2_1.0 -- Custom IP to interface with DMA.
+Its purpose is to get data stream from DMA, broadcast as needed, and stream data back to DMA.
+It implements read and write through AXI4 Stream protocol

+dma2/dma2.sdk/poll -- Transfer data (image and intermediate results) from processor memory to programmable logic for broadcast, via the DMA

+dma2/dma2.sdk/eth -- Transfer data from external source to processor memory

+driver -- See description above

+python_architecture, python_weightdump -- Python simulations

+verilog -- Accelerator implementation

+axiModule, bramtest, data0, dataip, verilog/Filter -- Experiment and development files